vlopez0392/NodeJS/Section12/178_AutoIncrement_MongoDB/178_Autoincrement_MongoDB.md

 );
 ```

-Whenever we create a new animal, the *id* is automatically incremented.
+With the *AUTO_INCREMENT* feature, whenever we create a new animal, the *id* is automatically incremented.
 SQL manages this id value and what it's value should be.
 In Postgres, we use the *SERIAL* keyword to achieve this.
 In MongoDB, there are many ways to do this, unfortunately no standardized method or keyword exists and we must handle the increment ourselves.

 #### The mongoDB way to auto-increment